 - A relatively new and unproven brand

 - Tips can be hard to change out, especially for people with dexterity issues

-These poles are constructed out of 100% aircraft grade aluminum, and feature carbide tips, telescoping poles, and an easy to use flip-lock system to keep things secure.
-The natural cork grips and padded straps easily add to the users comfort.
+These poles are constructed out of aluminum, and feature carbide tips, telescoping and ant-shock poles The natural cork grips and padded straps easily add to the users comfort.

 Amazingly for the price, these poles feature anti-shock technology that make descending slopes so much easier and more comfortable.
 A carrying case and associated baskets are also included.

-The Taalo Trekking Poles can be adjusted between 27 and 55 inches, making them useful for a wide array of sizes and comfort levels.
+These poles can be adjusted between 26.5 and 53 inches, making them useful for a wide array of sizes and comfort levels.

-The Taalo Trekking Poles offer a great budget-friendly choice if you’re looking for aluminum construction and shock absorption in your hiking pole.
+The BAFX Products Anti-Shock poles offer a great budget-friendly choice if you’re looking for aluminum construction and shock absorption in your hiking pole.